selfup/unigen-rs/README.md

 Another ambitious goal, would be to set up bonding logic to create water or other compounds.

-The most difficult part will be setting up an electo-magnetic field.
+The most difficult part will be setting up an electro-magnetic field.
 That is why we are starting with the simplest form of an EMF.

 # Rust